AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

     - It was previously set to 1mm, which was a bit too aggressive to start with.
 - **2021-11-07:** Added quotes around post processing paths.
     - This fixes an issue where it would error if trying to use a path with a space.
+- **2021-11-07:** Fix various support material settings
+    - Supports are disabled in this profile, but the disabled settings had some unnecessary leftovers.
 # How to Download
 **1)** Navigate to the .ini file.